EFCC records 48 convictions, N8.5 billion recoveries - TODAY

 Sharu said that the current administration under President Muhammadu Buhari had done a lot in its support to the fight against corruption.

-“We still belief that some criminal elements who nearly bring down the country to its knees are still roaming the street,” he said.
+“We still believe that some criminal elements who nearly bring down the country to its knees are still roaming the street,” he said.

 The Speaker of the state House of Assembly, Mr Yakubu Danladi-Salihu, also urged the corps members and Nigerian youths to support the fight against corruption, especially internet fraud, which he said was common among youths.

-“As Corp members, your aim is to gain employment after youth service, and some that are unable to gain employment in civil service will want to get another opportunity in the entrepreneur aspect.
+“As Corp members, your aim is to gain employment after youth service, and some that are unable to gain employment in civil service will want to get other opportunities in entrepreneur aspect.

 “We need maximum support from Nigerian youths to be able to solve the disease of corruption, ’’ he said.

-Newsmen report that the Ilorin Zonal Office of EFCC is also celebrating its one-year anniversary.
+The News Agency of Nigeria (NAN) reports that Ilorin Zonal Office of EFCC is also celebrating its one-year anniversary.

 Representatives of the National Youth Service Corps (NYSC), National Drug and Law Enforcement Agency (NDLEA), Federal Road Safety Corps (FRSC), Nigeria Police Force and Gov. AbdulRazaq also participated in the walk.